frxncodominguez/frxncodominguez/README.md

 ## Hello 👋

-My name is Franco, I'm from Argentina and I'm a IT-Nerd-SysAdmin-Guy.
+My name is Franco, I'm from Argentina and I'm a IT-Nerd-Guy.

 * Currently working on DevOps Engineer.
 * Consulting in the implementation of secure and optimal IT services in growing startups.